oleg31337/homenetmon/README.md

 ## Installation
 Currently only Linux operating systems are supported.
-1. Install node.js version 14 to 20 (So far tested on versions 14, 16 and 20) https://nodejs.org/en/download/package-manager/
+1. Install node.js version 20 (So far tested on versions 14, 16 and 20) https://nodejs.org/en/download/package-manager/
 2. Install nmap from your Linux package repository (e.g., `apt -y install nmap`)
 3. Install nping from your Linux package repository if it is not already provided by the nmap package (e.g., `apt -y install nping`)
    **Note:** It is better to download latest version of nmap and nping from the official web site: https://nmap.org/